sundeepbassi/The-Wellbeing-Retreat/README.md

 My mentor recommeded that I check the resposiveness of the site and look into media queries again to ensure the site is responsive on all devices.

-The following were checked belowed.
+The following were checked below on 28th of |June 2021.

 (1) For larger to medium screen size from 1200px wide and down.
 I had to add a #welcome id for this section.
 The code was taken from the love running video from the Code Institute.